RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 .. warning::

-   The SMP support must be explicitly enabled via the ``--enable-smp`` configure command line option for the :term:`BSP` build.
+    The SMP support is only available if RTEMS was built with the ``--enable-smp`` build configuration option.

 RTEMS is supposed to be a real-time operating system.
 What does this mean in the context of SMP?
 The RTEMS interpretation of real-time on SMP is the